 - If any FGM-related procedure has been carried out on a women - (including deinfibulation).

 Further clarification questions (see Appendix 1: Guidance for Interviewing Parents/Children/Adults at Risk) should be asked to determine if there are any safeguarding issues.
-The FGM Risk Assessment Guidance found in the Female Genital Mutilation Risk and Safeguarding Guidance for Professionals (DoH), will help to determine the most appropriate referral pathway.
+The FGM Risk Assessment Guidance found in the Female Genital Mutilation (FGM) Risk and Safeguarding Guidance for Professionals (DoH), will help to determine the most appropriate referral pathway.
 They should be offered/referred for additional support.
 Document in the record any advice or leaflets that are provided.
-Professionals should follow the “What to do if you are concerned about a child flowchart”, contact the Named and Designated professionals for advice if required and make a referral to Children's Social Care where there are safeguarding concern
+Contact the Named and Designated professionals for advice if required and make a referral to Children's Social Care where there are safeguarding concerns.

 In all cases of FGM identified (irrespective of age or whether there are safeguarding issues identified or not), the information should be submitted via the FGM template (distributed to GP practices), to the Named GP for Safeguarding Children who will ensure the practice receive support if required and will upload the data to the FGM Enhanced Dataset